Hallbergs/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

 > [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 > People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-This repo contains my solutions for the problems, all written in JavaScript and meant to be run on nodeJS.
+This repo contains my solutions for the AoC problems, all written in JavaScript and meant to be run on nodeJS.